jmar90/bookly/README.md

 # Bookly

-Bookly is a bookstore rating app built using JavaScript.
+Bookly is a bookstore rating app built using JavaScript & styled with Bootstrap.